mhkuu/cwi-2018-online/README.md

 ### Character n-gram-based

-This classifier checks if there are infrequent bigrams in a word, or calculates the bigram probability.
+This classifier checks if there are infrequent n-grams in a word, or calculates the n-gram probability.
-The frequency list is generated from the character bigrams in the training set, through `retrieve_ngrams.py`.
+The frequency list is generated from the character n-grams in the training set, through `retrieve_ngrams.py`.

 ### TODO